filbench/filbench.github.io/blog/_posts/2025-11-22-hello-world.md

 Through him, I got connected with [Joseph](https://www.josephimperial.com/home), whose works I've been reading for quite a while.
 I still remember us meeting in person back in 2023, and I guess the rest is history!

-Fast-forward to 2025, across many life events, I also met Ely and Conner through cold emails.
+Fast-forward to 2025, across many life events and other collaborations, I also met Ely and Conner through cold emails.
 We started with an annotation project that didn't really materialize, but we pivoted into a more impactful project on language model evaluation.
 That project soon turned into FilBench, and together with Joseph and Blaise, it was published in EMNLP Main!

 I know it's confusing to call both the evaluation benchmark and this *collective* as FilBench[^2], though it's quite apt.
 Back in my undergrad, I remember the idea of "org benches" where people hang out to do work.
-There was something special about having a designaed bench, where people could gather, plan, and collaborate.
+There was something special about having a designated bench, where people could gather, plan, and collaborate.
 That's what I think FilBench represents: a bench for Filipino NLP researchers to call home.